 The Money Flow Index finds overbought and oversold levels through price and volume.
 Why is knowing when a stock is in overbought or oversold areas important to trading?

 Overbought and oversold areas warn traders about unstable price levels.
-That's when reversals happen.
-It may not happen right then and there, but it is going to happen (watch us do trading live each day in our trading rooms).
+That’s when reversals happen.
+It may not happen right then and there, but it is going to happen.

 The Money Flow Index gets into overbought territory when it reaches 80 and oversold when it reaches 20.
 Many times, stocks trade between those levels and correct before reaching the extreme levels.